 There are great custom development activities going round the Samsung Galaxy S4.
 The phone has just been released and our developers are already up to crack the nut by devising new and easier methods to root the phone and install a custom recovery on it.
-If you are making a debut in Android environment with this super smartphone, you might be curious as to why you should root your Galaxy S4.
+If you are making a debut in the Android environment with this super smartphone, you might be curious as to why you should root your Galaxy S4.

 Having rooted your device and installed CWM recovery on it, you will be able to install not only dozens of useful apps that can enhance the productivity and performance of your phone but backup your phone’s ROM and flash custom ROMs and mods also.